New Jersey Infant Nerve Damage Lawyers

 Brachial plexus nerve injuries are sometimes referred to as peripheral nerve damage.
 Aside from a traumatic assisted delivery, peripheral nerve damage can occur if a baby is exposed to toxins while in utero that effect nerve development.
 Another cause of peripheral nerve injury is an untreated infection in the baby while the mother is pregnant.

 Facial nerve palsy can be a congenital condition, or, more commonly, it is caused by the misuse of forceps.
 Other factors associated with the condition include macrosomia (a largely sized infant), certain birth positions and the presence of uterine fibroids in the mother.

 Symptoms of facial nerve palsy include an asymmetric facial expression, difficulty feeding, difficulty closing the eyelids, speech problems and an inability to make different facial expressions, and bruising on the affected side of the face.

 Facial nerve palsy is often a temporary condition that resolves of its own accord over time.
 However, if it is not determined to be congenital, and persists after the child reaches its first birthday, surgery may be required to repair the damage.
 Infants with this condition should be monitored to ensure that they are growing and developing properly.
 The child should also see an ophthalmologist to ensure that there are no corneal abrasions.
 If a child has difficulty closing his or her eyelids, eye drops and ointment may be necessary.
 As the child grows older, speech therapy and physical therapy are also essential for proper treatment.

 Spinal Cord Injuries

 If you suspect that obstetric malpractice caused harm to your newborn, the qualified attorneys at Shebell & Shebell can help.
 We have experience in all types of birth injury actions.
-For a free evaluation of your claim, call us at 866-957-5237 or contact us online.
+For a free evaluation of your claim, contact us today.